 At 24, I was my twin sister’s birth partner when her first daughter was born.

-At 25, I danced with Michael at Blackpool Tower ballroom and we had a wonderful holiday travelling all around the country visiting the seven wonders of the canal network.
+At 25, I danced with Michael at Blackpool Tower ballroom.
+We had a wonderful holiday travelling all around the country visiting the seven wonders of the canal network.

-At 26, I did a fear of flying course and went in a plane for the first time, qualified as a midwife and a few months later was my twin sister’s midwife when her second daughter was born.
+At 26, I did a fear of flying course and went in a plane for the first time.
+I also qualified as a midwife.
+A few months later, I was my twin sister’s midwife when her second daughter was born.

 At 27, my friend Lindsay and I enjoyed a girls weekend away at the holiday park ten years after we’d first met there as teenagers.
 It hadn’t changed!

-At 28, I was cast in my first leading role, playing Victoria in the musical “Follow That Girl”
+At 28, I performed my first leading role when I played Victoria in the musical “Follow That Girl”

 At 29, I visited the WW1 battlefields in the Somme and Flanders with Michael, who proposed to me on Armistice Day.

-At 30, I married my gorgeous hubby and my dad made everyone cry with his brief but moving speech.
-He died just a few months later and I’m so glad that I have the video of his speech so that I can still hear my dad telling me how much he loved me.
+At 30, I married my gorgeous hubby.
+My dad made everyone cry with his brief but moving speech.
+He died just a few months later.
+I’m so glad that I have the video of his speech so that I can still hear him telling me how much he loved me.

-At 31, I was thrilled to discover I was expecting Jessica and then our world was turned upside-down at our 20 week scan when we found out that she had a severe congenital heart defect.
+At 31, I fell pregnant with Jessica.
+Our world was turned upside-down at our 20 week scan when we found out that she had a severe congenital heart defect.

-At 32, I discovered what it meant to be a heart mummy and put my faith in God and the hands of skilled surgeons.
+At 32, I discovered what it meant to be a heart mummy, putting my faith in God and the hands of skilled surgeons.
 One pioneering in-utero surgery at 28 weeks to give Jessica a chance to survive and three more open-heart surgeries after she was born.

-At 33, I had the joy of celebrating Jessica’s first birthday and a few months later discovering that we were expecting another baby.
+At 33, I had the joy of celebrating Jessica’s first birthday.
+A few months later we discovered that we were expecting another baby.

 At 34, I gave birth to Sophie in a pool at home with two lovely midwife friends, my twin sister and hubby supporting me.
 Jessica got to meet her baby sister a few minutes after she was born.
-A few weeks later, we got to go to 10 Downing Street as Jessica was invited to the children’s Christmas party there through her community nurse who worked for the Alexander Devine Children’s Hospice charity.
+A few weeks later, we went to the children’s Christmas party at 10 Downing Street thanks to an invite received via Jessica’s community nurse who worked for the Alexander Devine Children’s Hospice charity.

 At 35, I became a blogger and rediscovered my love of writing in a whole new way!

 Thank you to Mel at Le Coin de Mel whose original post ‘Introspection’ inspired me to write this.
 I was also recently nominated for the One Lovely Blog Award by Run, Jump, Scrap and Awesome Austerity and for the Versatile Blogger award by Hope from a Butterfly (thank you all for the nominations).
-As I have been invited to share seven facts through these, I thought I would share them via this post instead.
+I thought I would share the seven facts requested through these awards via this post instead.